-Oakland, Calif. - September 12, 2024 - The Superior Court of Alameda County is proposing closing clerk's offices at its eight courthouses an hour early every Friday to help compensate for a reduced workforce caused by mandatory furloughs.
+Oakland, Calif. - November 15, 2024 - The Superior Court of Alameda County will close clerk's offices at its eight courthouses an hour early every Friday to help compensate for a reduced workforce caused by mandatory furloughs.
+The new hours will begin on Friday, November 22, 2024.

-The proposed reduction in public hours, closing a 2 p.m. instead of 3 p.m., is a result of the Court instituting mandatory furloughs to most staff to help offset a \$4.3 million budget cut caused by a reduction in state funding.
-The state cut a combined \$97 million from trial court budgets in California.
+The reduction in public hours, closing at 2 p.m. instead of 3 p.m., is a result of the Court instituting mandatory furloughs to most staff to help offset a \$4.3 million budget cut caused by a reduction in state funding.
+The state cut a combined \$97 million from trial court budgets in California for the 2024-25 fiscal year.

-While public in-person hours will be reduced under the Court's proposal, customers will still have access to the Court's e-filing system and can utilize drop boxes located outside each clerk's office to file documents.
+While public in-person hours will be reduced, customers will still have access to the Court's e-filing system and can utilize drop boxes located outside each clerk's office to file documents.

-The closure is necessary to provide a limited staff on Friday time to process the hundreds of documents that are filed each day.
+The one-hour early closure is necessary to provide a limited staff on Friday time to process the hundreds of documents that are filed each day.
+The clerk's offices will also close one hour early on Wednesday, November 27, 2024 (the day before Thanksgiving), which is also a furlough day.